VirittamoHelsinki/kuutio-ajanvaraus/README.md

 <img src="public/kuutio_booking.png" alt="drawing" width="66%"/>

-The user can view the bookings made and delete them as needed.
+The user can view own bookings and delete them as needed.
 The admin user can view and delete all bookings.

 <img src="public/kuutio_manage.png" alt="drawing" width="66%"/>